-Dropbox business was created to be the home for everything teams need to collaborate and stay focused (plus they probably already use Dropbox, too).
+Dropbox Business was created to be the home for everything teams need to collaborate and stay focused (plus they probably already use Dropbox, too).
 This familiarity makes it easy to get to grips with.

 Everyone can access what they need in the team’s space, where shared files don’t take up room on hard drives until they’re downloaded using smart sync.
 File previews also allow teams to preview nearly any type of shared file, so everyone can make comments or annotations right on the work.

 You can also control who can see or edit, and share entire projects with anyone, so all the work stays safe and secure.
-Dropbox offers some great features, so we’re going to rundown how much getting the business edition will set you back, and what you can get for it.
+Dropbox offers some great features, so we’re going to run down how much getting the business edition will set you back, and what you can get for it.

-What Are The Plans?
+Dropbox For Business What Are The Plans?

 There are currently three versions of Dropbox Business available for companies.
 Each version offers variable solutions ideal for any size team – the three models are Standard, Advanced and Enterprise.
 Below is a little more detail about each.

 Dropbox Business Standard